 - Understand the extent of the well-being crisis in the legal profession

-- Identify some potential symptoms of stress
+- Identify potential symptoms of stress

 Before launching the course, be sure to read the agenda.
 We’d also encourage participants to review the following course material, which is also available in eLearning’s resources tab: